“Trust means that you trust someone but you keep them and keep them, but you have to trust them forever.” (Child 5 years old)

 Final Thoughts

-Trust is not just a word—it’s a living practice.
+Trust is not just a word, it’s a living practice.
 It evolves.
 It grows with us.
 And when it’s broken, we get to choose whether to rebuild or release.
+It grows slowly, and when broken, it rarely returns in the same form.

 You don’t owe your trust to anyone.